original logo

 Usually, all goes well, and you don't need to step into these three routine matters.
 However, please watch each forum to make sure that the agreed game time gets posted, the PGN gets collected, and that the proper game result gets posted:

 Post Agreed Game Time - As soon as a game time has been offered and accepted, it should be posted as an Agreed Game time.
+[Note.--An agreed time is a specific hour and minute, not a range of times.]
 One of the players or captains should do this.
 But if they don't, the bot won't know to collect the pgn, so you may have to do it.
 A posted agreed game time is not a ruling or a commitment, just an aid to tell the bot when to go to ICC to get the game.
 If there is a discrepancy between a posted game time and the discussion in the forum, the discussion takes precedence.

 Get Played Game (item #4 in the above chart) - As games are completed, a bot normally posts the pgn into the game forum.
-If for some reason this does not happen one of the players, or captains or TD should go to the Game Forum and click on the Get Played Game button in order to post the PGN, and to put the result in the database.
+If for some reason this does not happen the TD should go to the Game Forum and click on the Get Played Game button in order to post the PGN, and to put the result in the database.
 This only works if the game is still in one of player's recent history, so should be done as soon as possible.

 Post Results if there is no PGN - You did not get to see this button before you became a TD! ;-) If the game does not get played, or if there is some other irregularity such that the PGN does not succeed in posting the correct result, the TD needs to use the Post Results button.
 Select the appropriate result from the pull-down menu, then click “Update.”
 Then post a statement in the Game Forum, indicting the Game Result that you just submitted.